 - feelings of dizziness or mental confusion.

-- Signs of serotonin syndrome include:
+Risk of serotonin syndrome

 The following links provide further information on St John's wort.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.